rohannegi123/reviewscrapperimdb/README.md

 * Market research companies using scrapers to pull data from forums and social media (e.g., for sentiment analysis).

 # Introduction
 In this project, I have developed an api which extracts data from imdb website.
-You can get the data of higest voted reviews of any shows or movies from the project.
+You can get the data of higest voted reviews of any shows or movies .

 # The following steps has been used to build the web scraping project using Python and its ecosystem of libraries: